 - Use anti-malware software, but don’t rely on it to catch all attacks.
 Phishers change their approach often to keep ahead of the software attack detectors.

 - If you are asked to enter any valuable information, only do so if you’re on a secure connection.
-Look for the “https” prefix before the site URL, indicating the site is employing SSL (Secure Socket Layer).
-If there is no “s” after “http,” it’s best not to enter any confidential information.
+Look for the “https” prefix before the site URL (or a padlock symbol), indicating the site is employing SSL (Secure Socket Layer).
+If there is no “s” after “http” or padlock symbol, it’s best not to enter any confidential information.

 - Avoid logging in to online banks and similar services via public Wi-Fi networks.
 Criminals can compromise open networks with man-in-the-middle attacks that capture your information or spoof website addresses over the connection and redirect you to a fake page they control.

 - Email, instant messaging, and gaming social channels are all possible vehicles to deliver phishing attacks, so be vigilant!